antmicro/verilog-power-analysis-workflows/README.md

 This instruction assumes that all required projects are located in the same directory.
 Usually all commands from the snippets expect you to start executing them from the top directory.

-You will need to clone and build these projects:
+The following projects need to be cloned and built:

-- [Verilator](https://github.com/antmicro/verilator) from the branch `saif`.
-You can build it by going into the project directory and executing these commands:
+- [Verilator](https://github.com/antmicro/verilator) (`saif` branch).
+It can be built by going into the project directory and executing these commands:

 <!-- name="build-verilator" -->
 ```